 Based on this reasoning, we can ask ourselves the question of what artistic research can be in Deleuze and Guattari’s description.
 They express a certain traditional view of art, in the sense that it is primarily art’s potential they discuss.
 Phrases such as “the act of painting that appears as a painting”12 nevertheless suggest that process and result are overlapping, but what does it mean for the kind of transversal and radical practice that Åsa Stjerna conducts?
 Is their argument still relevant to the hybrid that is artistic research, or is it primarily an analytical view of aesthetics and artistic knowledge?
 And what is the relationship between philosophy as a concept-creating activity and art as an activity rather than an object?

 Judging by the great interest given to Deleuze and Guattari by artistic researchers, there is no doubt that their thinking is, and has been, relevant to the field of art.
 In the early 2000s, it was primarily in the visual arts that Deleuze was seen as art’s theoretical figurehead.
 Over time, these philosophers have also attracted attention in music.
 In December 2018, the third international conference on Deleuze and artistic research – “Dare” – was held at the Orpheus Institute in Ghent, and Leuven University Press recently published the second part of the book series Deleuze and Artistic Research.13 Last year, a project was completed at the University of Gothenburg called At the Conceptual Limits of Composition.
-Led by Anders Hultqvist and funded by the Swedish Research Council, it too was based on Deleuze’s theoretical constructs.14 Klas Evrin’s virtual reality project Music in Disorder, based at the Royal College of Music in Stockholm and completed in December 2018, is also clearly rooted in Deleuze’s thinking.
-Almost simultaneously with Åsa Stjerna, the composer Fredrik Hedelin was working at Luleå University of Technology on his dissertation, in which he conducts an analysis of three of his own solo concertos in which the term ritornello becomes a link between the music and Deleuze’s philosophy.15 This is by no means a complete list; my purpose instead is to show how widespread the interest in Deleuze is in the field of music.
+Led by Anders Hultqvist and funded by the Swedish Research Council, it too was based on Deleuze’s theoretical constructs.14 Klas Nevrin’s project, also financed by the Swedish Research Council, Music in Disorder, based at the Royal College of Music in Stockholm and completed in December 2018, is also clearly rooted in Deleuze’s thinking.
+Almost simultaneously with Åsa Stjerna, the composer Fredrik Hedelin was working at Luleå University of Technology on his dissertation, in which he conducts an analysis of three of his own solo concertos in which the term ritornello becomes a link between the music and Deleuze’s philosophy.15 This is by no means a complete list; my purpose instead is to point to the interest in Deleuze is in the field of music.

 What Stjerna refers to as the transversal processes, and which she uses to demonstrate how artistic practice is rhizomatic in nature, resonates quite well with other artistic research, even when it does not make explicit reference to Deleuze.
 The intention to break down the political and social hierarchies that have characterised the musical world for centuries and that have taken off as a result of the institutionalisation, and to some extent the professionalisation, of the music world16 has been discussed in many projects, and it is something in which I too have take a great interest.